Hyundai-Kia-Connect/kia_uvo/README.md

 You can install this either manually copying files or using HACS.
 Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing!).

-- it will only fetch values for the first car, I am not sure if there are people outside using Kia Uvo with multiple cars :)
+- It will only fetch values for the first car, I am not sure if there are people outside using Kia Uvo with multiple cars :)
 - update - It will fetch the cached information every 30 minutes from Kia Servers. **Now Configurable**
 - force update - It will ask your car for the latest data every 4 hours. **Now Configurable**
 - It will not force update between 10PM to 6AM.
 I am trying to be cautios here. **Now Configurable**